 The ad industry tries to provide more transparency about its practices and the data collected in different ways.
 We studied implementations of new transparency and data access possibilities in the online advertising industry.
-By analyzing different transparency approaches of ad-tech companies, we identified three conceptual types of data companies provide users, if they ask for access: (1) tracking data, (2) segment data, and (3) raw technical data.
 Our research shows that not all companies disclose the necessary information and that many do it in a way that is not user-friendly.
-The participants in our user study struggled to understand and interpret the personal data they received after they had asked for access, especially if confronted with low-level technical data.
-Most users rated the provided data to be helpful (> 50 %) while "segment data" was the most popular category.
-Furthermore, we found that a large proportion of users (65 %) do not trust that companies provide all collected data upon request.
-When it comes to the identification of companies that provide an standard ad banner, we found that only 24% of users would correctly identify the ad network, while 46 % named the advertised products company as ad provider.
+The participants in our study struggled to understand and interpret the personal data they received after they had asked for access, especially if confronted with low-level technical data.
 We surveyed data protection officers in different companies active in the advertisement ecosystem to better understand their perspectives.
 Participants reported that there were technical hurdles rooted in the complexity of the ecosystem that make it hard to disclose exact information.
-Most companies in the interviews and almost half in the survey (42 %) stated that they receive less SARs than expected and 63 % of participating companies expressed their wish for more guidance when designing SAR processes.
 We also found that companies still primarily focus on compliance instead of transparency for users.
 Regulatory authorities and industry associations therefore need to develop clear guidelines and consistent consumer facing portals to improve the situation.